inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 location of primary schools and estimated number of students affected by a possible tsunami in Maumere (when it happened during the school hours).
 |project_name| has been developed as a QuantumGIS plugin to enable end users
-to do scenario development using their collected hazard and exposure data.
-The software has been designed as a simple user interface in a hope that disaster managers and end users can easily use it for creating disaster scenario maps in Indonesia easily.
+to not only complete an InaSAFE analysis, but to also analysis the result using the suite of QGIS tools that are available.
+The software has been designed as a simple user interface in a hope that disaster managers and end users can easily use |project_name| for creating impact maps to inform contigency planning.

-|project_name| was preliminarily launched by Dr Agus Wibowo,
+|project_name| was preliminarily launched by Dr Agus Wibowo, Head of the Data
-the Head of Indonesian Disaster Management Agency’s Data Centre, at the Understanding Risk Forum in Cape Town on 3 July, 2012.
+Center at the Indonesia’s Disaster Management Agency (|BNPB|), at the Understanding Risk Forum in Cape Town on 3 July,2012.
 There were over 300 downloads of the software within the first three weeks of its preliminary launch.

 |project_name| (Version 1.0) was officially launched at the 5th Asian
-Ministerial Conference for Disaster Risk Reduction in Yogyakarta, 23–25 October 2012, by Mr Dodi Ruswandi, the Deputy for disaster reduction and preparedness from Indonesia’s Disaster Management Agency (|BNPB|), Mr Abhas Jha,  Disaster risk management coordinator for East Asia and the Pacific from the World Bank, and Dr Matt Hayne co-director of the Australian Government funded Australia-Indonesia Facility for Disaster Reduction.
+Ministerial Conference for Disaster Risk Reduction in Yogyakarta, 23–25 October 2012, by Mr Dodi Ruswandi, the Deputy for disaster reduction and preparedness, |BNPB|, Mr Abhas Jha,  Disaster risk management coordinator for East Asia and the Pacific from the World Bank, and Dr Matt Hayne co-director of Australia-Indonesia Facility for Disaster Reduction (|AIFDR|).

 |project_name| is now being taught across 6 provinces in Indonesia as one of
 the 3 open source software tools used to enable development of realistic disaster scenarios for contingency planning.
 The other 2 tools are:

 #.
-OpenStreetMap (OSM): is a free map of the world that anyone can add to
+OpenStreetMap (|OSM|): is a free map of the world that anyone can add to
    and edit.
 Utilizing community mapping allows for more detailed information that can be fed into |project_name| (i.e. How many houses will be affected by a specific hazard).
 #.
-QuantumGIS (QGIS): an open source Geographical Information System
+QuantumGIS (|QGIS|): an open source Geographical Information System
    software that allows users to spatially analyse their data.
 It is also the platform on which |project_name| is built.